-Turkish cuisine is famous with its delicious milk desserts and ‘Güllaç‘ is a one of them.
+Turkish cuisine is famous for its delicious milk desserts and Güllaç is one of them.
 Güllaç is a traditional Ramadan dessert that dates back to Ottoman Era.
-This delicious dessert is very popular at Ramadan month because it is very light and easy to prepare.
+This delicious dessert is very popular during Ramadan month because it is very light and easy to prepare.

-The ‘Güllaç‘ word derived from the combination of ‘Güllü’ and ‘Aş’ words in Turkish.
-‘Gül’ word means ‘rose’ and ‘Aş’ word means food in English.
-So basically, it may sound as food with rose.
-The word ‘Güllü-Aş’ eventually turn to ‘Güllaç’ word within those years.
-You may curious about the relation of rose with this dessert.
-It is not the rose flower itself, but the rose water has a relation with this dessert.
+The Güllaç word is derived from the combination of Güllü and Aş words in Turkish.
+Gül word means rose and Aş word means food in English.
+So basically, it may sound like food with a rose.
+The word Güllü-Aş eventually turn into Güllaç word in time.
+You may be curious about the relation of rose with this dessert.
+It is not the rose flower itself, but the rose water has a connection with this dessert.

-In Ottoman culture, rose water has a special place because in Islamic beliefs good smell is important.
+In Ottoman culture, rose water has a special place because in Islamic beliefs; a good smell is important.
 So for this reason, using rose water as a fragrant and as a food sweetener was very common at Ottoman Palace.
-However, today, some people use rose water, some don’t in this dessert.
-Personally, I don’t love the rose water flavor, so I prefer not to use it any recipe.
+However, today, some people use rose water, and some don’t in this dessert.
+Personally, I don’t love the rosewater flavor and smell, so I prefer not to use it in any recipe.

-At 1400s, this delicious dessert was made by mixing the cornstarch with water.
-Ottoman women were mixing cornstarch and water to make paper-thin ‘Güllaç’ sheets.
+In the 1400s, this delicious Gullac Turkish dessert was made by mixing cornstarch with water.
+Ottoman women were mixing cornstarch and water to make paper-thin Güllaç sheets (leaves).
 When the mix meets with air, it dries quickly and became easy to stack and store.
-When they want use these paper-thin sheets, they were soaking them up in milk and sugar and ate them.
+When they want to use these paper-thin sheets, they were soaking them up in milk and sugar and ate them.

-Today, no one makes these Güllaç sheets at the homes.
-There are Güllaç sheet producer companies which make these sheets with mass production and distribute to nationwide and worldwide.
+Today, no one makes these Güllaç sheets at home.
+There are Güllaç sheet producer companies that make these sheets with mass production and distribute to nationwide and worldwide.
 However; if you cannot find Gullac sheets, you can simply make them at home.

 Where to eat?

 If you visit Turkey during Ramadan month, you must taste this delicious milk dessert.
-In Ramadan month, most of the patisseries put Güllaç dessert into their menu.
-If you are in Istanbul during Ramadan, I strongly recommend you to stop by at the Emirgan Sütiş restaurant to taste Güllaç dessert.
+During Ramadan month, most of the patisseries put Güllaç dessert on their menu.
+If you are in Istanbul during Ramadan, I strongly recommend you stop by the Emirgan Sütiş restaurant to taste their Güllaç dessert.
 They are very good at making milk desserts and other desserts.

 - 10 Gullac Sheets